apache/activemq-website/src/components/classic/documentation/integrating-apache-activemq-classic-with-jboss.md

          [java] }
     ```

 Step 1 above just starts up JBoss.
-Step 2 above starts up a simple message consumer that comes with ActiveMQ Classic.
-Step 3 above starts up a simple message producer that comes with ActiveMQ Classic.
-Though the message consumer and message producer are simple utilities, the each one accepts many parameters making them extremely useful for testing ActiveMQ Classic configurations.
+Step 2 above starts up a simple message consumer that comes with ActiveMQ.
+Step 3 above starts up a simple message producer that comes with ActiveMQ.
+Though the message consumer and message producer are simple utilities, the each one accepts many parameters making them extremely useful for testing ActiveMQ configurations.

 To paraphrase, what just happened was that the message producer sent 10 messages to the TEST.FOO destination and the message consumer received 10 messages from the TEST.FOO destination.
-Despite being a simple test, it does utilize the ActiveMQ Classic broker, albeit only on a single machine.
-The next logical step is to set up a full network of ActiveMQ Classic brokers.
+Despite being a simple test, it does utilize the ActiveMQ broker, albeit only on a single machine.
+The next logical step is to set up a full network of ActiveMQ brokers.

 After setting up one broker within one instance of JBoss, setting up another is made much easier, but requires another machine or operating system instance.
 But that's a whole separate article and something to address another day.

 Conclusion
 ----------

-What has been demonstrated here is the integration of ActiveMQ Classic with the JBoss application server.
+What has been demonstrated here is the integration of ActiveMQ with the JBoss application server.
 This integration is quite common and performed by many enterprises.
-I hope that this was helpful to people interested in the integration of ActiveMQ Classic with JBoss application server.
-If you have any questions or are interested in consulting services surrounding ActiveMQ Classic, please [contact us](http://www.logicblaze.com/contact.jsp) for more information.
+I hope that this was helpful to people interested in the integration of ActiveMQ with JBoss application server.
+If you have any questions or are interested in consulting services surrounding ActiveMQ, please [contact us](http://www.logicblaze.com/contact.jsp) for more information.

 ### Resources